-The Megan’s Law Unit, consisting of one assistant prosecutor and one detective, also falls within the purview of the SACA Unit.
-The Megan’s Law Unit works closely with the SACA Unit and local law enforcement liaisons to monitor and track the whereabouts of convicted sexual offenders.
-The Megan’s Law Unit is responsible for assigning an initial “tier” designation to each registrant convicted of certain sexually related offenses by assessing their risk of re-offense under guidelines promulgated by the Attorney General and the Courts.
-After the Court approves a registrant’s tier designation, the Unit provides notification to law enforcement, community organizations, schools and the general public where appropriate.
-The Unit also prosecutes offenders charged with violating their registration and supervision requirements under Megan’s Law.
+The Megan’s Law Unit, consisting of one assistant prosecutor and one detective, also falls within the purview of the Major Crimes Unit – Special Victims Section.
+The Megan’s Law Unit works closely with the Major Crimes Unit – Special Victims Section and local law enforcement liaisons to monitor and track the whereabouts of convicted sexual offenders.
+The Megan’s Law Unit is responsible for assigning an initial “tier” designation to each registrant convicted of certain sexually-related offenses by assessing their risk of re-offense under guidelines promulgated by the Attorney General and the Courts.
+After the Court approves a registrant’s tier designation, the unit provides notification to law enforcement, community organizations, schools and the general public where appropriate.
+The unit also prosecutes offenders charged with violating their registration and supervision requirements under Megan’s Law.
 Together, these three entities of the BCPO and law enforcement authorities strive to protect and help the children and citizens of Burlington County.

-The SART/SANE Coordinator is responsible for the recruitment, training and supervision of the Sexual Assault Nurse Examiners who contract with Burlington County to provide medical forensic exams to victims of sexual assault.
-The coordinator is the liaison to the five participating SART (Sexual Assault Response Team) sites.
-Additionally, the SANE coordinator maintains chain-of-custody for all evidence, writes policies and procedures, maintains case files, communicates with law enforcement agencies, trains participating community partners and oversees the response of the Sexual Assault Response Team.
-The coordinator reviews each case, including response time and provides feedback to nurses on their roles as nurse examiners.
+The SART/SANE Coordinator is responsible for the recruitment, training and supervision of the Sexual Assault Nurse Examiners (SANE) who contract with the County to provide the medical forensic exams to victims of sexual assault.
+The coordinator is the liaison to the five participating Sexual Assault Response Team (SART) sites, four hospitals, with separate pediatric pavilion managed by Children’s Hospital of Pennsylvania at Virtua Memorial in Mount Holly.
+Additionally, the SANE Coordinator maintains chain-of-custody for all evidence, writes policies and procedures, maintains case files, communicates with law enforcement agencies, trains participating community partners and oversees the response of the Sexual Assault Response Team.
+The coordinator reviews each case, response time and provides feedback to nurses on their roles as a SANE.

+Currently 10 SANE nurses conduct exams.
+SANEs conduct medical forensic exams on victims of sexual abuse throughout the lifespan.
 In cases of chronic sexual abuse, an exam is done if the most recent abuse has occurred within five days of the exam.
-The purpose of the exam is to medically assess the victim (male or female), collect forensic evidence, document injuries or findings, take forensic photographs, provide medication to prevent pregnancy and sexually transmitted infections, provide counseling and referrals, maintain chain-of-custody, and testify at trial.
+The purpose of the exam is to medically assess the victim (male or female), collect forensic evidence, document injuries or findings, take forensic photographs, provide medications to prevent pregnancy and sexually transmitted infections provide counseling and referrals, maintain chain-of-custody, and testify at trial.

-During 2016, the SART/SANE program was responsible for responding to 112 calls and conducting 96 forensic examinations of individuals who reported being victims of sexual assault at the five exam sites in Burlington County.
+During 2018, the SART/SANE program was responsible for responding to 104 calls and conducting 80 forensic examinations of individuals reporting being victims of sexual assault at the five exam sites in Burlington County.